-Here are some common examples of wind damage that are covered by homeowners insurance.
+Here are some common instances of when wind damage would be covered by homeowners insurance.

 The part of your home perhaps most susceptible to wind damage is your roof.
 Whether a section of shingles is removed or your entire roof is torn off by a tornado, you’d be covered by homeowners insurance.
 Your insurance company may pay for roof repairs or replacement, depending on the extent of the damage.

 Homeowners insurance also covers wind damage to fences, under the other structures component in your homeowners insurance policy, which covers exterior structures like fences, sheds and detached garages.

 If a windstorm causes a tree to fall onto a covered structure (like your home, garage, or fence) or blocks your driveway, homeowners insurance will pay up to $1,000 to remove it from your property.
 You would also be reimbursed for property damage caused by the fallen tree.

 If your windows are blown out in a wind-driven weather event or the siding of your home or any other structure on your property sustains wind damage, that would also be covered by the dwelling or other structures provisions in your policy.

 But in 19 states and Washington, D.C., most insurance companies have separate windstorm insurance policies that include a separate deductible that must be paid before you can be reimbursed for wind damage that occurs during a hurricane or named storm.
 And some insurers in tornado-prone states in the Southeast and Midwest will charge separate wind and hail deductibles, depending on the specific risks associated with your home.

 If your policy has a wind and hail deductible, the amount you pay is a percentage of the total amount for which your home is insured.
 These deductibles are also commonly known as “percentage” deductibles, as opposed to your standard dollar amount deductible for all other perils.